Skip to content

 You can put the two export commands into a configuration bash file set_slurm_env.sh like here, and source set_slurm_env.sh before running squeue.

-Monitoring SUs Consumed per Job
+Monitoring SUs consumed per Job

 When the job accepted by the Slurm scheduler is completed or failed, the account specified in the Slurm script is charged for SUs.
 A user can retrieve info on SUs consumed per job using (need to be logged in to Midway2):